Aurum0114/data_generation_dft/README.md

 - sampled data in one xyz file, one molecule under another
 - `task_info.json` file, containing the settings for the calculation (basis set and flavour) and the number of molecules

-To execute the create_placeholder_categories.py file, adjust the paths in scripts/test_script_cat and use sbatch command to schedule it on the cluster.
+To execute the `create_placeholder_categories.py` file, adjust the paths in `scripts/test_script_cat` and use sbatch command to schedule it on the cluster.
-The last, optional argument 'flavour_idx' allows for choosing only one flavour to be generated.
+The last, optional argument `flavour_idx` allows for choosing only one flavour to be generated.

 ## Calculating Energies for Categories

 This code reads in the data from placeholder categories and employs Turbomole to calculate energies for each category using appropriate DFT flavour.
-The simplest way to run is to adjust the paths in scripts/test_script_e and use sbatch command to schedule it on the cluster.
+The simplest way to run is to adjust the paths in `scripts/test_script_e` and use sbatch command to schedule it on the cluster.
 The code can be executed repeatedly, as it automatically detects if there are previously created results files and appends current results to them.
 If more parallelization is required, each flavour can be run as a separate batch job.
-To achieve than, adjust the paths in scripts/test_script_e_parallel and use the 'bash test_script_e_parallel' command to automatically schedule X jobs, where X = number of all flavours.
+To achieve than, adjust the paths in `scripts/test_script_e_parallel` and use the `bash test_script_e_parallel` command to automatically schedule X jobs, where X = number of all flavours.

 ## Postprocessing